 Outside of the office, Michele enjoys quality time with her family, including her three Golden Retrievers, volunteering for the Delaware Valley Golden Retriever Rescue, participating in sports such as ice hockey, bicycle riding, and weight lifting, and just being lazy sitting on the deck drinking coffee and watching the backyard wildlife.

-Amy is still touched every day to witness how yoga has changed the lives of so many people, just as it did for her.
+The lesson of the honeybee is to enjoy the abundance of life through persistence, communication, and teamwork all while stopping and smell the flowers.
+Amy is blessed and touched every day to witness how yoga creates this growth in the lives of so many people, just as it did for her.